Vixel2006/axon/docs/index.md

-# Fajr API Documentation
+# Axon API Documentation

-Welcome to the Fajr API documentation.
+Welcome to the Axon API documentation.
 This guide provides an overview of Idrak's Python frontend, designed for hackability, speed, and intuitive deep learning experimentation.

-Fajr treats neural networks as pure pipelines of data transformations, giving you unparalleled control and insight into your models.
+Axon treats neural networks as pure pipelines of data transformations, giving you unparalleled control and insight into your models.

 ## Core Modules